Common Fisheries Policy: Catching

 The combined EU fishing fleets land about 6 million tonnes of fish per year, of which about 700,000 tonnes are from UK waters.
 The UK's share of the overall EU fishing catch in 2014 was 752,000 tonnes, the second largest catch of any country in the EU.
 This proportion is determined by the London Fisheries Convention of 1964 and by the EU's Common Fisheries Policy.

 In Fraserburgh, Scotland, the fishing industry creates 40% of employment and a similar figure in Peterhead.
-They are the EU's largest fishing ports and home to the pelagic vessel fleet.
+These were the EU's largest fishing ports and home to the pelagic vessel fleet.
 It is often in areas where other employment opportunities are limited.
 For this reason, community funds have been made available to fishing as a means of encouraging regional development.

 The market for fish and fish products has changed in recent years.
 Supermarkets are now the main buyers of fish and expect steady supplies.
 Fresh fish sales have fallen, but demand for processed fish and prepared meals has grown.
 Despite this, employment in fish processing has been falling, with 60% of fish consumed in the EU coming from elsewhere.
 This is partly due to improvements in the ability to transport fresh fish internationally.
 Competitiveness of the EU fishing industry has been affected by overcapacity and shortages of fish to catch.